-Joint projects - explain how the region will collaborate in the Young Chef Award, Film Food Menu, International Food Gift Challenge and Top Visitor Experience Portal and/or other joint initiatives of the Platform.
+Joint projects - explain how the region will collaborate in the Film Food Menu, World Food Gift Challenge and Top Websites for Foodie Travellers and/or other joint initiatives of the Platform such as European Young Chef Award.

 Legacy - indicate how activities organised for the Region of Gastronomy title year will be sustainable and economically viable over the longer term.